AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ## `setup:db-declaration:generate-whitelist`

-Generate whitelist of tables and columns that are allowed to be edited by declaration installer

 ```bash
 bin/magento setup:db-declaration:generate-whitelist [--module-name [MODULE-NAME]]
 ```

 Generate whitelist of tables and columns that are allowed to be edited by declaration installer

 ### `--module-name`

 Name of the module where whitelist will be generated